khalil-research/PyEPO/docs/source/content/examples/function.rst

 Perturbed Fenchel-Young Loss (PFYL)
 -----------------------------------

 PFYL [#f5]_ uses the same perturbed expected solution as DPO inside a Fenchel-Young loss, comparing it directly with the true optimal solution.
-It returns a loss, so no external task loss is needed. ``perturbedFenchelYoung`` is the additive Gaussian version; ``perturbedFenchelYoungMul`` is the multiplicative sign-preserving variant with the same sign convention as ``perturbedOptMul``.
+It returns a loss, so no external task loss is needed. ``PFY`` is the additive Gaussian version; ``PFYMul`` is the multiplicative sign-preserving variant with the same sign convention as ``DPOMul``.

 Let :math:`F(\hat{\mathbf{c}}) = \mathbb{E}_{\boldsymbol{\xi}}\big[ \min_{\mathbf{w} \in \mathcal{S}} (\hat{\mathbf{c}} + \sigma \boldsymbol{\xi})^\top \mathbf{w} \big]` be the expected perturbed minimum, and let :math:`\Omega(\mathbf{w}^*(\mathbf{c}))` be its Fenchel conjugate.
 The perturbed Fenchel-Young loss is